ctrlplusb/react-async-component/README.md

       - __`'render'`__ - Your asynchronous component will be resolved and rendered on the server.
 It's children will be checked to see if there are any nested asynchronous component instances, which will then be processed based on the `serverMode` value that was associated with them.
       - __`'defer'`__ - Your asynchronous component will _not_ be rendered on the server, instead deferring rendering to the client/browser.
       - __`'boundary'`__ - Your asynchronous component will be resolved and rendered on the server.
-However, if it has a nested asynchronous component instance within it's children that component will be ignored and treated as being deferred for rendering in the client/browser instead.
+However, if it has a nested asynchronous component instance within it's children that component will be ignored and treated as being deferred for rendering in the client/browser instead (it's serverMode will be ignored).
     We highly recommend that you consider using `defer` as much as you can.

 #### Returns